jsravn/dotfiles-nixos/README.md

 # dotfiles

 My dotfiles.
 It is primarily a NixOS configuration for setting up an entire machine from scratch.
-In addition it manages my user dotfiles using chezmoi, for use on both NixOS and non-NixOS systems.
+In addition it also manages an OS X system with Nix installed.

 # NixOS